-In this post we look at why subtalar joint motion is critical to walking and running and go through two exercises to help you improve it.
+In this post we discuss why subtalar joint motion is critical to walking and running and look at two exercises to help you improve it.

 In an integrated system, the performance of the whole is only as good as the function of its individual parts.